mosa/MOSA-Project/Source/Docs/demos.rst

 MOSA includes three demos applications to demostrate various capabilities of the MOSA project.

+.. tip:: You can start any demo by launching its respective script in the Demos folder.

 HelloWorld
 ==========

 The **HelloWorld** demo is the classic rendition of `"Hello, World!" <https://en.wikipedia.org/wiki/%22Hello,_World!%22_program>`__, except it does not actually display those words.
 Instead it displays basic information hardware information, such as the BIOS information, the CMOS time, and the Multiboot memory map.

 .. image:: images/mosa-demo-helloworld.png

-The demo can be started by executing the following script: ``Demos\Run-HelloWorld.x86.bat``.

 TestWorld
 =========